csarigoz/best-ai-newsletters/README.md

 A curated, up-to-date list of AI newsletters for enthusiasts, practitioners, and professionals alike.

+Want to add your newsletter to the list?
+[Submit it here](https://forms.gle/HXQ5zEvvmmCWQhUR6) or fork this repo and add it yourself, then submit a PR.

 ## 🌟 General AI Newsletters

 - [Mindstream](https://mindstream.news?utm_source=newsletter.bizstack.tech) - Daily hot takes, expert opinions, and interactive polls